Patrick Wensing, Ph.D.

 - Ph.D.
 Electrical and Computer Engineering (working with Prof. David E. Orin), Ohio State, 2014

 - B.S.
-Electrical and Computer Engineering (with Honors and Distinction), Ohio State, 2009
+Electrical and Computer Engineering, Ohio State, 2009

 - Co-Chair, IEEE Technical Committee on Model-Based Optimization in Robotics (2019-present)